 DPS Director McCraw issued an emergency declaration, a Suspension of Motor Carrier Vehicle Hours and Service Requirements.
 Texas Department of State Health Services (DSHS): The State Medical Operations Center (SMOC) is activated with 35 people supporting impacted areas of Southeast Texas.
 DSHS continues to work with the Catastrophic Medical Operations Center (CMOC) and Emergency Medical Task Force (EMTF) on resource requirements to support facilities in the impacted areas.
 There is one health care facility in the Houston area on internal disaster.
 EMTF resources continue to assist at Houston area hospitals with receiving and providing basic care to patients arriving by ambulance while waiting for a bed.
 Four End Stage Renal Disease facilities are closed in Houston and Fulshear areas, with two on diversion status in Houston and Tyler areas.
 There are no unmet needs or resources required for these locations.
 DSHS continues to support with oxygen at the NRG staging area and have deployed equipment for hospitals and local general population sheltering operations.

-As of July 17, NRG medical shelter stopped accepting patients and has a census of 23 people.
+As of July 18, NRG medical shelter has a census of 13 people and is expected to demobilize on July 19.
 A total of 141 guests have been admitted into the medical shelter since it opened.
-DSHS has received five STARs for mosquito abatement and is working with Brazoria, Galveston, Liberty, Matagorda, Montgomery, and Wharton counties.
+DSHS has received a request for mosquito abatement and is working with Brazoria, Galveston, Liberty, Matagorda, Montgomery, and Wharton counties.